'Nashua 322' is out of stock and not currently available for purchase on the site.

 Nashua 322 General Purpose Foil Tape has a 2-mil thick aluminum foil backing and is specially designed for taping joints and seams against moisture and vapor on foil jacketing insulation.
 This tape is appropriate for a variety of insulation uses such as air-conditioning, heating and ventilation systems.
 Nashua 322 is used in the automotive industry for general purpose repairs.

 Nashua 322 General Purpose Foil Tape has excellent conformability to curved surfaces like corners and joints and has excellent quick stick adhesion (very high tack).
 Nashua 322 is UV and moisture resistant, mold and mildew resistant, and UL 723 Classified (meets flammability requirements for use in construction and marine applications).
 The synthetic rubber adhesive of Nashua 322 is non-solvent for less odor and low VOC content and has good performance in all-weather conditions.
-Made in the U.S.
+Country of Origin: United States.

 Nashua General Purpose Foil Tape - 2 mil Linered (322)